 Welding is a dangerous occupation, and injuries sustained while welding can be severe.
 If you are injured while welding at work, you may be able to sue your employer for negligence.
 To succeed in a negligence claim, you must prove that your employer failed to provide a safe workplace and that this failure led to your injury.

-If you are considering filing a lawsuit, you must speak with an experienced personal injury attorney.
+If you are considering filing a lawsuit, you must speak with an experienced New York personal injury attorney.
 An attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP can help you understand your legal rights and options and can guide you through the process of filing a lawsuit.
 Contact (212) 986-7353 today for a consultation.

 Common Workplace Welding Injuries